-Over the past 15 years, the use of structured methodologies for managing the people side of change has increased dramatically.
-Below are the most frequently asked questions we receive about change management methodologies, including the Prosci methodology.
+Over the past 20 years, the use of structured methodologies for managing the people side of change has increased dramatically.
+Below are the most frequently asked questions we receive about change management methodologies, including the Prosci Methodology.

-An important point here: a methodology for change management does not define or prescribe particular changes.
-Change management does not tell you what changes your organization needs to make.
-Change management is an overlay; it is applied to changes that are already decided upon to encourage employees to adopt and utilize those changes.
+An important point here: A methodology for change management doesn't define or prescribe particular changes.
+Change management doesn't tell you what changes your organization needs to make.
+Change management is an overlay—it is applied to changes that are already identified to encourage employees to adopt and utilize those changes.

 The risks of trying to manage change without a structured approach include:

-Some very experienced and expert practitioners may be able to address a change initiative without a structured methodology in place, but the majority of practitioners benefit from having a structured process and set of tools to guide activities.
-Even experienced practitioners can benefit by having guidelines in place.
+Some very experienced and expert practitioners may be able to address a change initiative without a structured methodology in place.
+But the majority of practitioners benefit from having a structured process and set of tools to guide activities.
+Even experienced practitioners can benefit from these guidelines.

 Absolutely not.
 The foundation of a solid change management methodology is that individuals are the ones who adopt a change.
-Change is organic and fluid - and it is a very personal experience.
+Change is organic and fluid, and it is a very personal experience.
 However, we can model it and take actions to encourage and support it.
-Just because we are applying a methodology—following a process and utilizing tools and templates - that does not mean we are removing people from the equation.
+Just because we are applying a methodology—following a process and utilizing tools and templates—doesn't mean we are removing people from the equation.
 Instead, we are drawing upon research and the experience of others to put ourselves in the best position to succeed.

 From our perspective, defining the solution is not part of the change management methodology.
 Change management, like project management, is a discipline and set of tools applied to a particular change.
-This means that recognizing a need for change and developing a solution take place in a parallel but different work stream.
-Prosci's taxonomy for scoping change management shows the distinct work streams that support successful change and transformation in an organization (read more about the taxonomy).
+This means that recognizing a need for change and developing a solution take place in a parallel but different workstream.
+Prosci's taxonomy for scoping change management shows the distinct workstreams that support successful change and transformation in an organization.

-Study participants in Prosci's change management benchmarking studies have identified the key factors for selecting the methodology they used on their project.
-The top factors identified by participants included:
+Participants in Prosci's Best Practices in Change Management benchmarking research identified the key factors for selecting the methodology they used on their projects.
+The top factors they cited include:

-2. Previous experience with a methodology - Many participants cited their own personal experience with a particular methodology as a key factor in selection, as well as advice from external consultants and a methodology's status as an industry standard.
+1. Previous experience or external advice – Many participants cited their personal experience with a particular methodology as a key factor in selection, as well as advice from external consultants and a methodology's status as an industry standard.

-Prosci's change management methodology is founded on the principle that effective change management requires two perspectives - an individual perspective and an organizational perspective.
-It is the marriage of individual change management and organizational change management that provides an outcome-orientation with the supporting tools and processes to make a change successful.
+The Prosci Methodology is founded on the principle that effective change management requires two perspectives: an individual perspective and an organizational perspective.
+It is the marriage of individual change management and organizational change management that provides an outcome orientation with the supporting tools and processes to make a change successful.

 Individual change management is an understanding of and model for how one person successfully makes a change.
-Prosci's ADKAR Model describes the five building blocks of successful change as: Awareness, Desire, Knowledge, Ability, Reinforcement®.
-Since this results-oriented model outlines the building blocks of successful change, it is also used to guide change management plans, measure progress and diagnose gaps.
-Individual change management answers the question: "what are we trying to achieve by applying change management?"
+Prosci's ADKAR Model describes the five building blocks of successful change: Awareness, Desire, Knowledge, Ability and Reinforcement.
+Because this results-oriented model outlines the building blocks of successful change, it is also used to guide change management plans, measure progress, and diagnose gaps.
+Individual change management answers the question: "What are we trying to achieve by applying change management?"

 Organizational change management, on the other hand, answers the question: "What am I going to do to support individuals through change?"
-Organizational change management is applied by change management practitioners, project leaders and project team members - with the employee facing actions executed by senior leaders, managers and supervisors throughout the impacted organization.
+Organizational change management is applied by change management practitioners, project leaders, and project team members, with the employee-facing actions executed by senior leaders, managers and supervisors throughout the organization.
 Prosci's organizational change management process—or the Prosci 3-Phase Process—comprises three phases for practitioners to work through:

 Each phase includes activities and tools to support change management application by practitioners.
 By following the organizational change management process, you create a strategy and full set of plans to move the employees impacted by a change through their own change journey.

-For a deeper discussion of Prosci's Methodology, visit our Thought Leadership Library.
-There you will find in-depth articles about our methodology, the ADKAR Model, integrating change management and project management, and roles in change management.
+For a deeper discussion of the Prosci Methodology, visit our Resource Center, where you will find in-depth articles about the Prosci Methodology, Prosci 3-Phase Process, ADKAR Model, integrating change management and project management, and roles in change management.